Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 PCB takes about 10 business days to review and process completed applications.
 Once your application has been approved, you’ll receive an email from the testing company giving you the green light (and instructions) to register for the examination.
 If you haven’t heard from PCB after 10 business days, email them at [email protected].

 Once your application has been approved, you’ll need to take and pass the International Certification & Reciprocity Consortium (IC&RC) Examination for Alcohol and Drug Counselors (ADC examination).
-It’s one of the most widely used credentials in the field and used by many jurisdictions.
+It’s one of the most widely used credentials in the field and is used by many jurisdictions.

 The IC&RC also publishes study guides and practice exams that will allow you to prepare to take your exam.